dakhamohammed/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. 6-multiple_permissions
    - Shell script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+8. 7-everybody
+   - Shell script that adds execution permission to the owner, the group owner and the other users, to the file hello.